Lucas-Pardo/AssignmentRT1/README.md

             return cd
 ```

 The last function used is called `search_and_release`.
-It takes the exact same parameters as the previous function `search_and_grab` and works eexactly the same except that it uses `pd_th` instead of `d_th` and once the robot arrives at the given position it uses the method `R.release` to release the token that it is carrying.
-It returns the code of the token where the released happened or -1 if no appropriate token was found.
+It takes the exact same parameters as the previous function `search_and_grab` and works exactly the same except that it uses `pd_th` instead of `d_th` and once the robot arrives at the given position it uses the method `R.release` to release the token that it is carrying.
+It returns the code of the token where the release happened (gold token) or -1 if no appropriate token was found.

 ```python
 def search_and_release(exc_list=[[], []], dt=0.4, marker_type=MARKER_TOKEN_GOLD):